tubearchivist/docs/mkdocs/docs/faq.md

 - Wait and try again, these blocks might get lifted somewhere between a day or a week.
 - As described above, use a VPN or proxy to change your public IP, rotate every so often.
 - In some cases if you are using [your cookie](settings/application.md#cookie), this can be an account level ban and YT will block all requests from that cookie/account.
 Sometimes refreshing your cookie will work around that, but most likely only temporarily.
-Only known solution is to remove your cookie.
+Only known solution for these cases is to remove your cookie.
+- Conversely in some cases, adding your cookie can be a solution if you didn't use your cookie previously, as user authenticated requests are sometimes allowed to pass.